CalHeatScore Tool

 What is CalHeatScore?

-The California Communities Extreme Heat Scoring System (CalHeatScore) is a new public health tool to help protect people from extreme heat.
+The California Communities Extreme Heat Scoring System (CalHeatScore) is a public health tool that was released on December 31, 2024 to help protect people from extreme heat.
 CalHeatScore provides the public with information to help plan and prepare for extreme heat events, including information about life-saving resources to help protect at-risk populations.
-CalHeatScore uses historical climate, forecasted weather, and health data to score heat events based on their intensity and potential impact on health.
-CalHeatScore creates an easy-to-understand scale of 0 to 4 for all ZIP codes in California, every day, to communicate heat risks.
+CalHeatScore uses historical climate and health data, along with daily weather forecasts, to score upcoming heat based on intensity and the potential impact on health.
+CalHeatScore creates an easy-to-understand scale of 0 to 4 for all ZIP codes in California to communicate heat risks.
 CalHeatScore also connects people to locally relevant resources, such as cool centers, so that they can be prepared when dangerous heat occurs.

 Why is CalHeatScore being developed?

-CalHeatScore is being developed to reduce heat-related illness and save lives by translating meteorological, weather and health data into easy-to-understand heat risk alerts.
+CalHeatScore was developed to reduce heat-related illnesses and save lives by translating meteorological, weather and health data into easy-to-understand heat risk alerts.
 This tool raises awareness of extreme heat events and empowers parents, seniors, caregivers, and communities to plan for, mitigate, and survive extreme heat events.
 CalHeatScore is committed to prioritizing the most vulnerable populations and ensuring that everyone has the information they need to stay safe during extreme heat.
-The CalHeatScore mapping tool prototype was released on December 31, 2024.

 How does the CalHeatScore tool work?